Prof. Roman Herzig, MD, PhD, FESO, FEAN

-The editors accept manuscripts of the following types: Editorial (only when requested), Minimonography (only when requested), Original contributions, Review papers, Short communications, Case reports, Letters to the editor and other short pieces, such as reviews, reports from conferences, obituaries, anniversaries, etc.
+The editors accept manuscripts of the following types: Editorial (only when requested), Minimonography (only when requested), Original papers, Review articles, Short communications, Case reports (al Letters to the editor), Letters to the editor and other short pieces, such as reviews, reports from conferences, obituaries, anniversaries, etc.

 Original paper encompass new results of scientific work in the area of clinical and fundamental neuroscience research (with clinical relevance) up to a maximum of 10 pages of own text (without title page, abstract and literature – approx 2,500 words), accompanied by a maximum of 8 attachments in the form of tables, graphs or pictures and 40 citations.
 It must contain all the sections mentioned above (Introduction, Material and Methods, Results, Discussion, References).
 As original contributions will be accepted only experimental work, methodological work (the introduction of diagnostic or treatment methods or surgical approaches only when these are original) and clinical work (prospective studies witha clear design, with controls, and optimally randomized), based on a sufficiently wide sample set and followed for a sufficiently long period of time, allowing of valid conclusions.

 Review articles are accepted up to a length of 10 pages of text (approx. 2,500 words) and 60 citations.
 The acceptance is at the discretion of the editors.